Lantromipis/PgFacade/.docs/installation-notes.md

 3. Specify S3 storage connection parameters

 ## Installation for Docker
 1. Select Dockerfile or image to use.
-Postgres version must be the same as target version.
+For that, check Postgres version and select Dockerfile for that Postgres version.
+For example, for Postgres 15, use file `Dockerfile.jvm-postgres-15`
 2. Create network for postgres and PgFacade.
 Default network name: `pg-facade-postgres-network`.
 If you want to create network with another name, then additionally set environment variable `PG_FACADE_ORCHESTRATION_DOCKER_POSTGRES_NETWORK_NAME`
-3. Mount volume in PgFacade container location `/var/run/pgfacade`
+3. Create network for PgFacade internal use.
+Default network name: `pg-facade-internal-network`.
+If you want to create network with another name, then additionally set environment variable `PG_FACADE_ORCHESTRATION_DOCKER_PGFACADE_INTERNAL_NETWORK_NAME`
+4. Create network for PgFacade external usa (this network should be used by containers, which need Postgres).
+Default network name: `pg-facade-external-network`.
+If you want to create network with another name, then additionally set environment variable `PG_FACADE_ORCHESTRATION_DOCKER_PGFACADE_EXTERNAL_NETWORK_NAME`
+5. Create PgFacade container.
-4. Mount Docker socket if you are going to access Docker API using it.
-Example `/var/run/docker.sock:/var/run/pgfacade/docker.sock`
+6. Mount Docker socket if you are going to access Docker API using it.
+Default example `/var/run/docker.sock:/var/run/pgfacade/docker.sock`
+7. Connect PgFacade container to network from point 2 (postgres network)
+8. Connect PgFacade container to network from point 3 (internal network)
-5. Connect PgFacade container to network from point 1
+9. Connect PgFacade container to network from point 4 (external network)
-6. Connect PgFacade container to network with S3 storage
+10. If you are planning to use archiving with S3, then connect PgFacade container to network with S3 storage
+11. Start PgFacade container
+12. Wait for PgFacade to scale up Postgres nodes and PgFacade nodes.